trvqhuy/nestup_evn/README.md

 ![ui_display](screenshots/ui_display.png)

 ## Before Installation
-There are some EVN branches that require authentication to fetch the daily electric consumption data, but orthers do not need this field.
+There are some EVN branches that require authentication to fetch the daily electric consumption data, but others do not need this field.

 A qualified EVN account will consist of: